Categories

 Key elements in your landing page’s layout

-Your product ad just gives a gist of what you’re selling; when a visitor arrives at your landing page, he or she will hunt for more precise information.
-Hence make certain that your landing page delivers it to them.
+Your product ad just gives a gist of what you’re selling.
+Moreover, when a visitor arrives at your landing page, he or she will hunt for more precise information.
+Hence, make certain that your landing page delivers it to them.

 It should be designed in a way that a new shopper visiting your store’s website can quickly grasp the required product information.
 This implies that you should create a landing page that visitors are accustomed to seeing on other stores in your niche.